Alem/django-bootstrap-crud-templates/README.rst

 ===============================

-Django has freed the developer from the toil of writing boilerplate view logic via its class-based view; Bootstrap, the toil of designing aesthetic CSS+HTML components.
+Django has freed the developer from the toil of writing boilerplate view logic via its class-based view; and Bootstrap, the toil of designing aesthetic CSS+HTML components.

-Django Bootstrap CRUD Templates seeks to formally unite the two, allowing developers to simply write class-based views and then select, or extend a chosen Bootstrap template.
+Django Bootstrap CRUD Templates seeks to unite the two, thus allowing developers to simply write class-based views and then select, or extend a chosen Bootstrap template.